terraform-google-modules/terraform-example-foundation/README.md

 #### DNS Hub

-Under the common folder, one project is created.
+Another project created under the common folder.
 This project will host the DNS Hub for the organization.

 #### Interconnect

-Under the common folder, one project is created.
+Another project created under the common folder.
 This project will host the Dedicated Interconnect [Interconnect connection](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/terminology#elements) for the organization.
 In case of the Partner Interconnect this project is unused and the [VLAN attachments](https://cloud.google.com/network-connectivity/docs/interconnect/concepts/terminology#for-partner-interconnect) will be placed directly into the corresponding Hub projcts.

 #### SCC Notification

-Under the common folder, one project is created.
+Another project created under the common folder.
 This project will host the SCC Notification resources at the organization level.
 This project will contain a Pub/Sub topic and subscription, a [SCC Notification](https://cloud.google.com/security-command-center/docs/how-to-notifications) configured to send all new Findings to the topic created.
 You can adjust the filter when deploying this step.

 #### Secrets

-Under the common folder, one project is created.
+Another project created under the common folder.
 This project is allocated for [GCP Secret Manager](https://cloud.google.com/secret-manager) for secrets shared by the organization.

 Usage instructions are available for the org step in the [README](./1-org/README.md).